Now.js Framework Documentation

 Data Binding (data-attr)

-Use data-attr to bind data from nested objects in API response:
+Use data-attr to bind data from nested objects in API response or form/page state:

 Format: data-attr="data:path.to.data"